 In many cases, there are additional costs involved in sedation dentistry.
 Some insurance plans do not cover the costs of sedation.
 Knowing this, why do some people still choose sedation dentistry over traditional pain management techniques in the dentist’s chair?

 The average person who is a prime candidate for sedation dentistry is one who is extremely nervous about vising a dentist.
 These are often people who have avoided the dentist to the point where it can no longer be avoided and need serious, sometimes extensive, dental work.
 Sedation dentistry in these instances has one primary goal—to reduce anxiety so they can get the treatment they need.
-In these cases it’s worth a heftier dental bill and its weight in gold.

 Don’t let your status as an official dentist wimp prevent you from getting the dental care you need.
 We can help you find an ideal solution.